Gaganvirdi18/PROG8051-ASSIGNMENT-2/README.md

-GEM HUNTERS CONSOLE GAME OF 6x6 BOARD.
-Video screen cast of the console:
+Gem Hunters Game (Console Edition) YouTube video link of the screencast: https://youtu.be/gC6Y1Sq7qrQ

 Gem Hunters

 Gem Hunters is a puzzle-based two-player game implemented in C#.
 Players navigate a 6x6 board to collect gems while avoiding obstacles.
 The game tracks each player's movements and gem collections and determines the winner based on the gems collected.

 Features: